Communist Party of India (Marxist) – Kerala: Formation of CPI(M) in Kerala

 A. K. Gopalan (left) and E.M.S.
 Namboodiripad (right) with other CPI(M) leaders in Kolkata, 1966.

 After the CPI split in 1964, prominent communist leaders in Kerala E.M.S.
 Namboodiripad, A. K. Gopalan and K. R. Gouri Amma stood with the Communist Party of India (Marxist).
-One year after the split, in the 1965 elections CPI(M) which was a splinter faction of CPI, emerged as the largest party in the assembly with 40 seats, while CPI cou;d win only 3 seats.
+One year after the split, in the 1965 elections CPI(M) which was a splinter faction of CPI, emerged as the largest party in the assembly with 40 seats, while CPI could win only 3 seats.
 However no single party could form a ministry commanding majority and hence this election is considered abortive.
 President's rule was invoked for the fourth time.

 In the 1967 Kerala assembly election both communist parties - CPI (M) and CPI - along with smaller parties including SSP and Muslim League contested this election as a United Front.
 A total of seven parties contested in the front, and the front was known as Saptakakshi Munnani.
 The CPI(M) led front won the election with a record 113 seats out of 133 seats and formed the government under E.M.S.
 Namboodiripad.
 After 2 years of the government, due to continuous problems between CPI and CPI(M) many ministers from the smaller parties resigned eventually, and many parties subsequently left the front owing to the loss of majority the Second Namboodiripad ministry was dissolved in 1969.